 Estimate of costs: It is often difficult (and sometimes impossible) to give an accurate estimate of costs on much of the work that we do.
 Much depends on how negotiations go, how many times a structure changes, any issues or problems that arise and the attitude and approach of the parties and their advisers.
 All estimates are based on those involved cooperating and a willingness to reach an agreement.
 Sometimes costs are incurred unnecessarily simply because either our client or the other parties (or their advisers) do not devote sufficient time to the project or fail to respond promptly or fully and accurately.
 Any estimates are also based on the transaction proceeding at a reasonable rate during normal office hours, that it will be completed by the date specified in the retainer letter and the parties being available to attend meetings and completion.
 Any projected completion dates are very important and if we do not complete by then the costs will almost certainly be higher and possibly significantly higher.
 Jobs that run on and take a substantial time to resolve invariably involve more expense and the longer the delays the greater the likely costs.

 Additional costs: We reserve the right to charge additional fees for work done outside normal office hours.
 Where parties are unable to attend meetings or completion then additional costs are invariably incurred.
-These can be material depending on how many people are affected and their availability by telephone and fax.
-E-mail is usually insufficient for complete documentation.
-These costs can be avoided by the parties simply being available to complete their transactions.
+These can be material depending on how many people are affected and their availability by telephone, online and electronic means.
+Physical attendance at completion is much preferred in the interests of keeping the costs of completing down.
+These additional costs can usually be avoided by the parties simply being available to complete their transactions.

-Abortive costs: If for any reason the matter does not proceed to completion you will be responsible for the costs incurred, disbursements and vat until the point it is abandoned on a time recorded basis.
+Abortive costs: If for any reason the matter does not proceed to completion you will be responsible for the costs incurred, disbursements and vat until the point it is abandoned plus any clear-up on a time basis.

 Payment on account, unpaid bills and termination of the Retainer by us: We will normally ask clients to make a payment on account of anticipated costs and disbursements at the outset.
 Whether we do so or not in any particular case we may subsequently ask you to make a payment on account or further payments on account as the matter progresses.
 If we do ask you to make a payment on account (or further payments on account) and they are not paid promptly or any of our bills on this or any other matters are outstanding, then we reserve the right to stop acting for you at that stage should you not make the payment or further payments on account requested or settle any outstanding bills.